 Blepharoplasty is a term for a procedure to improve the cosmetic appearance of the eye area.
 Therefore, the time that it takes depends on exactly what procedure is done.
 A simple upper blepharoplasty that corrects excess skin and, occasionally, fat of the upper lids, takes about 1.5 – 2 hours total in the office.
-Extra time is required to remove the muscles between the eyebrows so you no longer need Botos there or to tack the eyebrows up to prevent or correct their descent.
+Extra time is required to remove the muscles between the eyebrows so you no longer need Botox® there or to tack the eyebrows up to prevent or correct their descent.
 Lower eyelid lift takes a similar time.
-Both are done under local anesthesia, though mild oral sedation can be used if desired, in the office.
+Both are done under local anesthesia in the office, though mild oral sedation can be used if desired.

 Recovery also varies depending on what is done.
 Sutures are usually removed in 3-5 days.
 The majority of swelling usually also resolves in about that time, though some may remain for about a month.
 Bruising can take longer but can be covered with camouflage make-up so you can return to normal activities.
 We also supply medications that reduce the amount of bruising and speeds its resolution and the camouflage make-up.

 Most people require only Tylenol to control the minor discomfort after the procedure.
 If required, something stronger but, generally, not an opioid can be prescribed.

 The incision for upper blepharoplasty, including reduction of the glabella muscles and tacking the brow up, is in the crease where the skin folds at the upper extent of the flat of the lid above the margin and extending outward a variable amount.
 The entire scar is, therefore, only visible when the lid is closed.
 The lower lid incision is just under the margin of the lid to the lateral corner of the eye and then in a natural smile crease.

 Scars result from any surgery.
 However, within 2-6 months, the scars from this procedure become almost invisible.